 Departmental Financial Aid

-For the 2012-13 academic year, financial aid was offered to students in the form of partial tuition fellowships.
+For the 2016-17 academic year, financial aid was offered to students in the form of partial tuition fellowships.
+New for 2016-17 is the possibility of a partial research assistantship with the Sustainability Initiative at MIT, which would assist with both tuition and provide a small stipend.
 In the past students have also received competitive MIT fellowships, awarded to them through MIT‘s Office of the Dean for Graduate Education after being nominated by the program head.
 They include the Hennessy Fellowship, the Collamore-Rogers Fellowship, the Ida Green Fellowship, and the Lyons Fellowship.
 Please contact the Graduate Program in Science Writing for further information at 617-253-6668.

 Other Sources of Financial Aid